by

 a course rubbing.
 It was worse over rough surfaces, and much worse

 when I stood to climb and the bike rocked side-to-side.
-It became a
+It became

-my bike might fall to pieces at any moment.
+saying my bike might fall to pieces at any moment.
 Solution:

 I tried everything even rebuilding the wheels, yet the noise persisted.